 Frequently asked questions regarding small business coronavirus disaster loans

-The Department of Housing and Urban Development is halting foreclosures and evictions for single family homeowners with mortgages insured by the Federal Housing Administration until the end of April.
+The Department of Housing and Urban Development is halting foreclosures and evictions for single family homeowners with mortgages insured by the Federal Housing Administration through August 31st.

 Before visiting local VA medical facilities, community providers, urgent care centers, or emergency departments in their communities, veterans experiencing COVID-19 symptoms—such as fever, cough, and shortness of breath—are encouraged to call their VA medical facility or call MyVA311 (844-698-2311, press #3 to be connected).